MoveGB/personal-development/frameworks/marketing.md

         criteria:
           - "Deep knowledge and understanding of several key areas."
           - "Sought out for guidance and insight on multiple subjects."
-          - "Teaches, guides and mentors others."
+          - "Teaches, guides and coachs others."
       - level: 6
         criteria:
           - "Strong knowledge of the entire relevant landscape."